-The Airkit console is the part of the platform provides access to Org-level material, making it possible to configure application resources, connect external integrations, and access all applications that have been created within the relevant Organization.
+The Airkit Console is the part of the platform that provides access to Org-level material, making it possible to configure application resources, connect external integrations, and access all applications that have been created within the relevant Organization.

 You can access the Console at console.airkit.com, which will automatically direct you to the latest version of the Console.

 If you're maintaining apps in earlier versions of Airkit, keep in mind that some Org-level resources need to be configured in a version-matching Console.
 To access an earlier version, place the desired version in the URL.
 For instance, if you're building an app on CXR 17.15, make sure to create your Web URL Route Resources on v17-15.console.airkit.com.

 On the leftmost side of the Console is the Tree, which allows you toggle between different tabs within the Console.
 The contents of the selected tab is displayed in the Stage to the immediate right of the Tree.
 Clicking on individual elements within the Stage opens the Inspector, which displays more details about the element being Inspected:

 While the layout of the Stage varies depending on which tab has been selected, there are some features that are reused across tabs.
 This document discusses what they are and how to use them.

 Many tabs have a Create New Button in the upper right:

 Clicking this button opens the Inspector, which provides the interface to create a new instance of the tab-relevant item.
 For instance, if the Apps Tab is open, this button creates a new app, whereas if the Resources Tab is open, this button creates a new resource.

 To the upper left of the Stage is the search bar and the Sort button.
 If present, the Filter button will rest between them: